by John Darer CLU ChFC MSSC RSP CLTC

 - Annuity contracts can only be sold to consumers by licensed life insurance agents or licensed life insurance brokers

-* the sale of certain types of annuity contracts, namely variable annuity contracts, also fall under securities regulators.
+* the solicitation and placement of certain types of annuity contracts, namely variable annuity contracts, also fall under watchful eyes of securities regulators.

 Comments and Trackback Policy